pinterb/dockerfiles/templates/syncthing/README.md

   - /home/dev/.ssh
 * /data is your default workdir.
 * /home/dev is $HOME
-* ***NOTE:*** If you are not using an existing config.xml, syncthing will create a config for you.
-This default syncthing behavior.
+* ***NOTE:*** If you are not using an existing config.xml, Syncthing will create a config for you.
+This is default Syncthing behavior.

 ## Usage
 This image can easily be extended.
 But to run Syncthing: